 The academic program reserves the right to place specific conditions and contingencies on any offer of readmission to be determined on a case-by-case basis.
-Students who have been granted this type of conditional acceptance must satisfactorily complete their individualized remediation before progression through the baccalaureate program is possible.
-Failure to comply with or satisfactorily complete any portion of this remediation program will prevent the student from progressing any further within the baccalaureate program at ASU.
+Students who have been granted this type of conditional acceptance must satisfactorily complete their individualized remediation before progression through the associate program is possible.
+Failure to comply with or satisfactorily complete any portion of this remediation program will prevent the student from progressing any further within the associate nursing program at ASU.

 The student must meet readmission requirements and complete any remediation deemed necessary by either the appropriate Program Director or Chair of the Department of Nursing.
 Currently, all undergraduate nursing students who experience any interruption in the progression process resulting in non-completion of one or more nursing courses will be required to retake the course during the semester it is regularly offered.
-Students within the accelerated curriculum pattern may opt to revert to the Generic BSN program curriculum pattern or sit out until the sequence for the accelerated option is offered again.
 In order to continue progression through the program, students must meet all of the course and clinical objectives and requirements in order to pass any incomplete or unsatisfactorily passed nursing courses, including the end-of-course standardized comprehensive exam, if applicable.